anharmonic/anharmonic.github.io/thermal2-manual.md

  …
  mniso cniso
 ```
-Where Xx is the name of the element, “isotopes” is a keyword and niso is the number of isotopes.
+Where Xx is the name of the element, "isotopes" is a keyword and niso is the number of isotopes.
 You will then list the mass and concentration of each isotopes, on niso separate lines.

 Finally, you can also specify directly the average mass for the element and its variance, which are the only two quantities that are actually used in the linewidth and thermal conductivity calculation.
 You can use the following syntax:
 ```
 Xx manual gm gs
 ```
-Where Xx is the element name, “manual” is a keyword, gm is the average mass and gs is its variance (both in Dalton units).
+Where Xx is the element name, "manual" is a keyword, gm is the average mass and gs is its variance (both in Dalton units).

 #### Examples
 In the following example we will set Hydrogen isotopic concentration to 1) pure one-proton H 2) pure Deuterium 3) 50% H and 50% D 4) Hydrogen natural concentration 5) set gm and gs manually